What is urticaria?

 - Food allergy (IgE mediated)—usually milk, egg, peanut, shellfish

-- Drug pseudoallergy—aspirin, nonselective nonsteroidal anti-inflammatory drugs, opiates, radiocontrast media; these cause urticaria without immune activation
+- Drug-induced urticaria due to pseudoallergy — aspirin, nonselective nonsteroidal anti-inflammatory drugs, opiates, radiocontrast media; these cause urticaria without immune activation

 - Bee or wasp stings

-- Widespread reaction following localised contact urticaria—eg rubber latex
+- Widespread reaction following localised contact urticaria — for example, latex

 Severe allergic urticaria may lead to anaphylactic shock (bronchospasm, collapse).

 Chronic spontaneous urticaria is mainly idiopathic (cause unknown).
 An autoimmune cause is likely.
 About half of investigated patients carry functional IgG autoantibodies to immunoglobulin IgE or high-affinity receptor FcεRIα.

 Chronic spontaneous urticaria has also been associated with:

 - Chronic underlying infection, such as Helicobacter pylori (bowel parasites)